 Penny Cluse Cafe

 My favorite meal of the day is breakfast and I absolutely love eating out for it!
-Penny Cluse Cafe was recommended as THE place for breakfast by just about every person we knew who had traveled to Burlington.
-We stopped in to the cafe on a Thursday morning and were somewhat surprised to find a 20 minute wait!
-Clearly this place was good.
+Someone recommended penny Cluse Cafe as THE place for breakfast by just about every person we knew who had traveled to Burlington.
+We stopped into the cafe on a Thursday morning and were somewhat surprised to find a 20-minute wait!
+This place was good.

-To kill some time we took a short walk around the downtown area.
-When we returned our table was ready as were we to try this highly recommended food.
+To kill time, we took a short walk around the downtown area.
+When we returned, our table was ready as were we to try this highly recommended food.
 I had the griddled egg and cheese sandwich and Carrie poached eggs and toast.
-Everything was delicious, as expected and we left energized for the short drive to Montreal.
+Everything was delicious as expected and we left energized for the short drive to Montreal.